Ubani Canal

 Tolls

 Canal usage tolls contribute significantly to the economy of Negasi, as do ancillary services, such as ships services.
-Tolls variy on the size of the vessel, with minimum tolls depending on the ship's rated capacity or its fully-loaded weight.
+Tolls vary on the size of the vessel, with minimum tolls depending on the ship's rated capacity or its fully-loaded weight.
 In this manner, the ship's capacity determines its minimum toll charge while its loaded capacity determines its maximum toll charge.